kitzeslab/audiomoth-performance/report.md

 gain setting 4 are -14.2, -12.0, -5.7, and -2.6 dB, respectively.
 The
 gain settings of the AudioMoth can be chosen based on the environment, study, and protective housing used.
 However, this adjustability is limited by the 14 dB range from the lowest to highest gain settings.
+Note that the same gain settings produce different recording levels depending on the AudioMoth firmware version.

 ##### ![](./pngs/B_gain_settings.png) Figure 7: Frequency response for pink noise recorded at the 5 gain settings, relative to the highest gain setting